Attendance, Absence and Illness

 Any child who arrives late at school after the close of registration (9:10am or 1:15pm) without good reason will be recorded on the register as an unauthorised absence.

-We are committed to the health and safety of our children so a large number of staff around the school hold a first aid or paediatric first aid certificate.
+We are committed to the health and safety of our children so a large number of staff around the school hold a first aid or pediatric first aid certificate.
 This allows them to deal with everyday first aid such as cuts and grazes, and emergency first aid should it be needed.
+We are also proud recipients of a Asthma Friendly Certificate after receiving asthma awareness training from Hertfordshire and West Essex Integrated Care Board.

 Most minor problems, such as grazes, are dealt with at school.
 You will be informed of such an incident via a white form, either handed over personally to you at pick up or stored safely in a child's book bag, explaining the injury/complaint and first aid administered.